dheyoai/torchtune/README.md

 The checkpoints and trainer states will be stored in the path mentioned under `output_dir` in the above yaml config file.

+All quantization modes supported by torchtune are in [torchtune/training/quantization.py](torchtune/training/quantization.py)